WangJXH/WangJXH.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, I am Junxiang Wang.
+I am currently hold a research association position at Shanghai Jiao Tong University, China, working on multi-physics modelling of material fracture behavior.
 I obtained my doctorate degree from the University of Padova, Italy, majoring in computational mechanics.

 I won a full scholarship from the University of Padua to start my Ph.D. study from Oct.
 2019 to Jun.
 2023.
 My research topic is "Mathematical Modelling of